hp-net/resume/_projects/09-osadkowski-ecommerce-platform.md

 print: true
 logo: logo-osa
 ---

-Aim of this project was to create online touchpoints for customers.
+The goal of the project was to establish online touchpoints for customers.

+*Key Contributions:*

-We have started with exploring customer needs, company goals and limitations.
-I prepared a series of workshops for technology understanding.
-Then created **Architectural Drivers** for future architecture and System Discovery Canvases (similar to X-Kom).
+- Started by understanding customer needs, company goals, and existing limitations.
+- Organized and led a series of workshops to enhance technology understanding.
+- Developed **Architectural Drivers** for the future architecture and created **System Discovery Canvases** (similar to X-Kom).
-I also helped with Customer Journey Map and roadmap.
+- Assisted with preparing the **Customer Journey Map** and creating the roadmap.

-During deeper analysis of first item from roadmap - eCare - my role was to prepare non-functional requirements, logical architecture and help with scoping and functional requirements.
-The result of this work was gathered in **Service Blueprint**.
+*eCare:*

+During the deeper analysis of the first roadmap milestone (**eCare**), I:

+- Prepared **non-functional requirements** and **logical architecture**.
+- Aided in scoping and defining functional requirements.
+- Delivered results compiled into a **Service Blueprint**.

+*Agile Delivery & eCommerce Definition:*

-Next, as a <mark>Team Leader</mark> I was responsible for technical setup before regular sprints start.
+As a **Team Leader**, I was responsible for the technical setup before the regular sprints began.

-When agile delivery has started, I was supporting scrum team and at the same time defining eCommerce.
-Together with Business Architect we have conducted a series of workshops based on **Story Storming**.
-As a result we provided high level documentation for eCommerce with recommended software, domains with responsibilities and boundaries, architecture diagrams, high level requirements and business processes.
+During the agile delivery phase:

+- Supported the Scrum team while simultaneously working on eCommerce definition.
+- Collaborated with the Business Architect to conduct **Story Storming** workshops, producing:
+    - High-level documentation for eCommerce, including recommended software.
+    - Domains with their responsibilities and boundaries.
+    - Architecture diagrams, high-level requirements, and business process definitions.

-My role in this project was <mark>Solution Architect</mark>.
+My role in this project was as a **Solution Architect**.

-Technologies & tools:
+**Technologies & Tools:**

-- SCRUM
+- **SCRUM**
 - Jira / Confluence
 - Mural
 - **Java 17**